rc8671695/rc8671695.github.io/_posts/2021-08-15-notes-from-books-reading.md

 - The Revolt of the Public
 - Sex At Dawn
 - The Sovereign Individual
-- The Beginnings of Infinity
+- The Beginning of Infinity

 ---